roadsidemultimedia/Docs/developer/section-api.md

 # Dealing With Options #

+For a more comprehensive overview of the options engine, read this article: <a href="/developer/dms-option-engine">DMS Option Engine <i class="icon-angle-right"></i></a>.

 ## section_opts() Method ##

 Options are added to sections primarily through the section_opts() method.
 This method simply returns an array that is used by the option engine to create your options.